gigorbust/chatgpt-agent-memory/logs/COMET_ASSISTANT_meztal_seo_hierarchy_optimization_2025-11-17.md

 **Session 8 - Verification Process:**
 - "check to make sure it saved properly before moving onto the next"
-- Interpretation: Always wait for green checkmark before proceeding to next page
+- Interpretation: Always wait for field saved before proceeding to next page

 **Session 10 - Workflow Process:**
 - "open new tabs instead of leaving websites we are actively working with"